Insights, Products

 Cons of SMS verification

-Additionally, enterprises need to be aware of types of more sophisticated SMS fraud like Artificially Inflated Traffic (AIT) that could rack up huge bills if they use SMS to send one-time passwords.
+Additionally, enterprises need to be aware of types of more sophisticated SMS fraud like Artificially Inflated Traffic (AIT) that could rack up huge bills if they send SMS one-time passwords.

 Real-life examples of SMS verification